thebacons/SolarPanelSunTracker/README.md

 # SolarPanelSunTracker
 A solar panel sun tracker, with its tilting turntable and azimuth and altitude control, offers several benefits compared to a static solar panel position as follows:

-1.Increased energy production: By constantly adjusting the position of the solar panel to face the sun directly, a sun tracker maximizes the amount of sunlight captured throughout the day.
+1. Increased energy production: By constantly adjusting the position of the solar panel to face the sun directly, a sun tracker maximizes the amount of sunlight captured throughout the day.
 This leads to higher energy production and increased efficiency.
 2. Improved efficiency: Sun trackers ensure that the solar panel is always oriented optimally, minimizing the angle of incidence between sunlight and the panel's surface.
 This allows for better absorption of solar radiation and improved conversion of sunlight into electricity.
 3. Extended operational hours: Sun trackers enable the solar panel to track the sun's movement from sunrise to sunset.
 By following the sun's path, they capture sunlight for a longer duration compared to fixed panels, maximizing electricity generation throughout the day.
 4. Enhanced seasonal performance: Sun trackers can accommodate seasonal changes in the sun's path.
 They can adjust the tilt and orientation of the solar panel to match the sun's position during different times of the year, optimizing energy production in all seasons.